bernieplug/eepelican/content/blog/seo_part_2.md

 If you're choosing to go over the 80 character limit because you think the extra keywords are worth it, there's an extra, precaution you must take: *Amazon has begun to unlist products with titles longer than 200 characters.* Being unlisted, or "suppressed," as Amazon calls it, is **definitely** not worth the extra keywords.

-As an example of a keyword-stuffed title, take a look at the #1 bestseller and top result for the keyword "charger" on Amazon:
+As an example of a keyword-stuffed title, take a look at the #1 Best Seller and top result for the keyword "charger" on Amazon:

 ![Long Title!](https://s3-eu-west-1.amazonaws.com/efficientera.com/images/blog/2015/08/optimizing_seo_1.jpg)